phufford/va_voter_data_map/README.md

-If you have questions email me: peterhufford@gmail.com
+If you have questions email:
+peterhufford@gmail.com